sepiariver/fulltextsearch/README.md

 **IMPORTANT:** currently the Plugin will only ever index a Resource if it is:
 - published and not deleted, because why give users search results for content they can't access?
+- searchable, to provide CMS users discretion to exclude a Resource from the index
 - cacheable, to avoid indexing content that is meant to be dynamic or worse, private to specific sessions.
 On the event `OnBeforeSaveWebPageCache`, the `$modx->resource->_output` may contain uncacheable MODX tags.
-It's expected that these will show up in the index content and _not_ be populated with values.
+(Similarly if one of the `indexResourceFields` contains uncacheable tags, they will be indexed.)
+It's expected that these will show up in the index and _not_ be populated with values.
 This is similar to the behaviour of StatCache, Jason Coward's fast and awesome caching plugin.
-- searchable, to provide CMS users discretion to exclude a Resource from the index

 When a Resource is deleted, unpublished, or saved, the Plugin will check these properties and behave accordingly.